NVIDIA/nvindex-cloud/README.md

 This file and it's dependencies (colormaps, xac shaders, etc) have to be present in the same directory.

-## Scene file

-The following text framed by the hashed lines represents a scene file that can be used as a starting point to load your own data.
-Just copy to a simple text file and then please rename the file to `svol-simple.prj`.
+The below section represents a skeleton scene file that can be used as a starting point to load your own data.
+Just copy to a simple text file and then upload it to the Google Storage bucket (as described in the previous section).

 ```
 #! index_app_project 0